aws/aws-sam-cli-app-templates/nodejs18.x/full-stack/{{cookiecutter.project_name}}/README.md

 my-application$ curl http://localhost:3000/
 ```

 The AWS SAM CLI reads the application template to determine the API's routes and the functions that they invoke.
 The `Events` property on each function's definition includes the route and method for each path.
+It also includes a reference to the API Gateway that is also deployed as part of this application.

 ```yaml
       Events: